Local Government (Infrastructure Requirement Plans) Bill

 Overview

-This bill mandates local authorities in England and Wales to assess infrastructure needs for significant housing and commercial developments and create plans to address those needs.
+This bill mandates that local authorities in England and Wales assess infrastructure needs for large-scale housing and commercial developments and create plans to address them.
 Developers will cover the costs of these assessments and plans.

 Description